-The Group is exposed to equity price risk arising from investments held for trading and available-for-sale investments (which are stated at cost less impairment as their fair values cannot be estimated reliably).
+The Group is exposed to equity price risk arising from investments held for trading.
 Management manages this exposure by maintaining a portfolio of investments with different risks.

-The Group's equity price risk is mainly concentrated on listed equity instruments quoted on the Stock Exchange and listed overseas bonds.
+The Group's equity price risk is mainly concentrated on listed equity instruments quoted on the Stock Exchange.